miladjln/unified-edge-routing-infrastructure/README.md

 Administration: Bash Scripting, Netfilter, Linux Kernel Tuning

-Architected and maintained by  Milad
+Architected and maintained by Milad.

+This project was purely educational and practice-oriented.